N-Rondoni/slugFind/README.md

  "Predicting Neuronal Firing from Calcium Imaging Using a Control Theoretic Approach"

 #--------------------------------------------------------------------------------------------

- in summary, the ground up workflow should be dataPrep.py
+ In summary, the ground up workflow should be dataPrep.py
  MPCmain.py 0 1 "test" for specific node/dataset/condition.
 In this example, node 0 dset 1 condition "test".
  alternatively, driver.py will iterate through all nodes/datasets/conditions